liuggio/xwc-sandbox/ABSTRACT-TODO.md

 # TODO list limit 0,2
  1. + Start-up (Resolved)
-   * - clean this file (formatting and adding: ideas, entities, corrections, comments)
+   * -clean this file (formatting and adding: ideas, entities, corrections, comments)
-   * + create the doctrine ORM Entities for the Page/Mote/Tag
+   * +create the doctrine ORM Entities for the Page/Mote/Tag
-   * + create the operations
+   * +create the operations
-   * + create a test page
+   * +create a test page
-   * + add onpreUpdate modify page.modifiedAt with now()
+   * +add onpreUpdate modify page.modifiedAt with now()
-   * + add fixtures in doctrine2 for tag element
+   * +add fixtures in doctrine2 for tag element
  2. Widget
-   * + add Entities and Association
+   * +add Entities and Association
-   * - create the method for load the class and the correct Widgetfunction
+   * -create the method for load the class and the correct Widgetfunction
-   * - create a Widget's Example
+   * -create a Widget's Example
  3. Template/Theme
-   * - create Template Entity
+   * -create Template Entity
-   * - create a Theme entity
+   * -create a Theme entity
  4. Unit Test for 1., 2., 3.
  5. Add entities and page's attributes: author of the page, parent of the page, users, permissions, ajax, etc..
  6. License